Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation

 \subsubsection{Address traceability}

-shows the extent to which different transactions, originating from or incoming at the same chain identity, can be linked together.
-It has the characteristic \textit{obfuscatable}, if the distributed ledger has mechanisms in place to hide such links and \textit{linkable} if links can be inferred with some computational effort.
+denotes the extent to which different transactions, which originate from or arrive at the same chain identity, can be linked together.
+The value can either be \textit{obfuscatable}, if the distributed ledger has mechanisms in place to hide such links or \textit{linkable,} if these links can be inferred with some computational effort.

 The level of address traceability varies between the different DLT systems.
-Zcash \cite{xu2017taxonomy} and Monero \cite{tasca2017ontology} are so called privacy coins, which perform advanced measures to unlink transactions \cite{clark2015research}.
+Zcash \cite{xu2017taxonomy} and Monero \cite{tasca2017ontology} are so-called privacy coins, which perform advanced measures to unlink transactions \cite{bonneau2015sok}.
 Hence, the on-chain identities of the actors remain obfuscated.
-Bitcoin has a linkable address traceability \cite{bonneau2015sok}.
-In theory, transactions cannot be linked to a chain identity, but it is shown, that with some computational effort this can be actually achieved \cite{xu2017taxonomy}.
-The same linkability property holds for Ripple \cite{moreno2017pathshuffle}.
+Bitcoin has linkable address traceability \cite{bonneau2015sok}.
+In theory, transactions cannot be linked to a particular chain identity, but it has been shown that this can actually be achieved with some computational effort \cite{xu2017taxonomy}.
+The same applies to Ripple \cite{moreno2017pathshuffle}.